 It’s not easy to decide on a single robust all-purpose HTML editing tool, as so many features are available on the market today.
 Evaluate your HTML editing needs, and select a program that offers the features you think are relevant.
 If you can’t decide, consider downloading multiple programs and see what works best.
-Everything on this list (including paid tools) comes with a free trial, so there’s no reason not to test out more than one.
+Even the paid tools on this list come with a free trial, so there’s no reason not to test out more than one.

 Which is the Best HTML Editor for You?

 The best HTML editor for any given user is the one that allows them to achieve their coding goals, whether that be building a website, working on a project with a collaborator, or simply learning to code.
 You should choose an HTML editor that works with your operating system and includes features that will save you time and make you a more efficient coder.

 Since not everyone has an unlimited budget, our list has prioritized free HTML editors.
 Advanced users will want to consider the paid options as well, but in reality, any of the programs in this article can lay claim to being the best HTML editor.
 It all depends on what you want to use it for and how it can help you advance your career or transition to a career in tech.

 Best HTML Editors FAQ

 The difference between HTML IDEs and HTML code editors is that the former are full sets of software development tools, of which code editors make up just one part.
 With an HTML editor, you can read and edit your source code in real time.
 With an HTML IDE at your disposal, you have an editor, a compiler, a debugger, and a sleek interface on which to work.